top of page

 “It scared me to death,” said Leeuwenberg.
 “I thought there was truly a chance I wouldn’t make it back to the locker room.”

 A hoard of renegade fans later made its way up the stadium tunnel and found the official’s locker room.
 Sequestered inside, the referees sat listening as the door was pelted with bottles, loose equipment, and whatever else the attackers could find in the concourse before they, too, were hauled away.
-The officials would be escorted out of the stadium by police several hours later.
+The referees would be escorted out of the stadium several hours later with police protection

 The officials had been wrong, and Stull was right: things got ugly.

-That afternoon lingered on a bitter note for the Tigers, sending their season into a tailspin.
-The game had the opposite effect on Colorado, a team with legitimate championship class, and jolted the squad out of its malaise.
-The Buffaloes clobbered every team on their schedule for the rest of the fall, including Oklahoma at home and Nebraska on the road, before avenging their loss to Notre Dame in the Orange Bowl and winning the school’s first, and only, national title.
+That afternoon lingered on a bitter note for the Tigers and sent their season into a tailspin, while the game had the opposite effect on Colorado.
+The close call had jolted the Buffaloes out of their slow start and they clobbered every team on their schedule for the rest of the fall, including Oklahoma at home and Nebraska on the road, before avenging their loss to Notre Dame in the Orange Bowl and winning the school’s first, and only, national title.

 FALLOUT

-Back in 1940 there had been a fifth down incident between Dartmouth and Cornell, with the Big Red the beneficiaries of an extra snap in a victory over the Big Green.
-But when the foul up had been discovered the day after the game, Cornell immediately forfeited the victory to Dartmouth, sending a telegram from their university offices and offering their congratulations for a hard-earned triumph.
+Back in 1940 there had been a 5th down incident between Dartmouth and Cornell, with the Big Red the beneficiaries of an extra snap in a 7-3 victory over the Big Green.
+But in that case, when the foul up had been realized the day after the game, Cornell immediately forfeited the victory to Dartmouth and sent a telegram from its university offices congratulating Cornell on a hard-earned triumph.
 Some newspapers had carried the story on the front page.

-The Fifth Down Game in Columbia stayed with everyone who had participated in it, including McCartney, who began, over the years, to beat himself up for how he had handled the controversial victory.
+In the aftermath of the Colorado and Missouri redux fifty years later there would be no telegram or dispatch emanating out of the athletic offices in Boulder.
+But the 5th Down Game in Columbia stayed with everyone who had participated in it, including McCartney, who began, over the years, to beat himself up for how he had handled the moment.
 Twenty years later, it was still on his mind.

 “I went to school at Missouri, okay?”
 McCartney said during a 2010 interview with ESPN.
 “I’m an alum, okay?
 And all of this has tarnished that.
 That is a regret I will carry with me to my grave.
 I wasn’t gracious in victory.
 When you win, be humble, you know?
 So I say this to all the people of Missouri, I am sorry for the way I behaved.
 I behaved with immaturity.
 I should have handled that graciously, and I regret I didn’t uphold the tradition of being a Missouri Tiger better in that time of struggle.”